Did you know that I start every single conversation with a seller with the exact same question? Probably not. I mean, how would you know?

 The Benefits of Owner Financing

 Well, what is probably the worst thing about real estate investing?
 I would say it is the process of acquiring a mortgage from a regular bank lender.
 They want your left leg and your first-born child.
 Or, put dryly, they want 90 days of bank statements for all your accounts, your last two years of tax returns, a personal financial statement, and your credit score.
-Throughout the process of gather all of this, they’ll send 43 emails, leave 31 voicemails, and ask you to sign 27 or so different forms.
+Throughout the process of gathering all of this, they’ll send 43 emails, leave 31 voicemails, and ask you to sign 27 or so different forms.

 With owner financing, you effectively avoid almost all of this.
 Mr. or Mrs. Seller, more than likely, will not run your credit and pour over your personal and financial affairs.
 In my experience, the most a seller is looking for is that you are a trustworthy person and do, in fact, have the ability to pull money out of your own account or get it from someone or something else in order to provide the down payment (if required) and the monthly payments.